By:

-Bhartiya Centre for Information Technology (BCIT) is a modern, self-contained office complex that prioritises adaptability, spatial flexibility and energy efficiency to achieve a collaborative, socially-oriented work space for the modern Indian workforce.
+Bhartiya Centre for Information Technology (BCIT) is a modern, self-contained office complex that prioritises adaptability, spatial flexibility and energy efficiency to achieve a collaborative, socially-oriented workspace for the modern Indian workforce.

-With Bengaluru becoming one of the fastest growing hubs for IT development in the past eight years, the 25-acre master plan for BCIT brings back the idea of the green oasis as a vital node of the Bhartiya City.
+With Bengaluru becoming one of the fastest-growing hubs for IT development in the past eight years, the 25-acre master plan for BCIT brings back the idea of the green oasis as a vital node of Bhartiya City.
 Consisting of three towers arranged on the periphery of a 5-acre park, BCIT strives to bring the notion of ‘an office in a park’ to life.
 The three towers are also linked to each other at the podium level, which is free of any vehicular movement (except fire tender access) making it a haven for pedestrian connectivity and cultivating the idea of chance interactions and networking.

-A Façade Strategy Utilising Opaque and Translucent Panels Articulated by Vertical Fins
+Facade Structure at IT Centre Banglore A Façade Strategy Utilising Opaque and Translucent Panels Articulated by Vertical Fins

 A façade strategy utilising opaque and translucent panels articulated by vertical fins has been derived to optimise daylight penetration; a combination of fritting on the glass panels and tinted performance glass has been used to control heat gain from east and west, which also introduces dynamism in the façade appearance.
-The panel sizes have been configured to ensure maximum material savings, and run in sync with the structural grid.
+The panel sizes have been configured to ensure maximum material savings and run in sync with the structural grid.

 The buildings have breaks introduced in the longer façades in order to reduce the net glazed surface – this also allows the centrally located core area to be ventilated and lit naturally, reducing the dependence on mechanical systems.
-The width of the blocks allows for maximum ingress of daylight at each floor, enabling natural lighting within the offices and reducing dependency on artificial lighting.
+The width of the blocks allows for maximum ingress of daylight on each floor, enabling natural lighting within the offices and reducing dependency on artificial lighting.

 Refuge terraces have been introduced in the north and south façades, which can also be used as break-out zones for the offices, enhancing the user experience and allowing further daylight penetration.
-The façade strategy have helped facilitate minimal dependence on mechanical lighting, reducing the carbon footprint of the building – one among many green features of this LEED Gold-rated building.
+The façade strategy has helped facilitate minimal dependence on mechanical lighting, reducing the carbon footprint of the building – one among many green features of this LEED Gold-rated building.

-A Combination of Fritting on the Glass Panels and Tinted Performance Glass has been Used to Control Heat Gain
+Facade Design at IT Centre Bangalore A Combination of Fritting on the Glass Panels and Tinted Performance Glass has been Used to Control Heat Gain

 Affordable and clean energy: The natural site slopes have been used to allow the first basement to be naturally ventilated in part, reducing the energy requirement of the building.
 Optimised circulation scheme: Within the tower, the office units are located around a central circulation and service core, allowing equal access to each workspace.
 At the broader schematic level, the common park is accessible to all and encourages interaction and socialisation among all users.

-The Larger Landscape Zones
+Facade Structure at IT Centre Bangalore The Larger Landscape Zones

 QUICK FACTS :